CUBERDONS OR GENTSE NEUS (GHENT NOSE) ARE A VERY POPULAR GHENT SWEET:

 But nothing’s straightforward in Belgium, with the Flemish and Walloons disputing the origin of the word cuberdon.
 But one thing that they will all agree on is that cuberdon is a unique Belgium delight.

 Today, the cuberdon’s recipe is regarded as the best-kept secret in Belgium and is known to only very few craftsmen.
 If you’re in Ghent and have a sweet tooth, look out for these Ghent noses.
 Be warned that they are sweet!
-These days there are even cuberdon jams, spreads, ice-ecream, biscuits, etc.Leave me a comment below to share your thoughts with me.
+These days there are even cuberdon jams, spreads, ice-ecream, biscuits, etc.Please comment.